Skip to Content

 Olives are grown throughout the world, in places such as the Mediterranean, South America, South Africa, India, China, Australia, New Zealand, Mexico, and the United States and are used either sliced or whole in salads, sandwiches, and a variety of cooked dishes as well as being pressed into olive oil.

-Olives contain antioxidants (which are believed to help reduce the risk of cancer, diabetes, stroke, and heart disease) and vitamins (such as vitamin E, which is good for the skin and immune system).
+Olives have nutritional value.
+They contain antioxidants (which are believed to help reduce the risk of cancer, diabetes, stroke, and heart disease) and vitamins (such as vitamin E, which is good for the skin and immune system).

 Yield: 6 servings

-meatballs and olives over rice on a white plate
+Moroccan-Israeli Meatballs and Olives over white rice on a white plate on a white wood table

 Prep Time 5 minutes